L-SR1: Learned Symmetric-Rank-One Preconditioning: Learned Symmetric-Rank-One (L-SR1)

 L-SR1 is a learned extension of the classical Symmetric Rank-One (SR1) Quasi-Newton method, designed to integrate lightweight trainable modules into a principled second-order optimization framework.
 The method enhances convergence while maintaining scalability and generalization across problem dimensions.

 At its core, SR1 approximates the inverse Hessian matrix using a rank-one update of the form

-where the vectors $\mathbf{v}_k = \mathbf{p}_k - \mathbf{B}_k \mathbf{q}_k$ and $\mathbf{u}_k = \mathbf{v}_k / (\mathbf{v}_k^\top \mathbf{q}_k)$ are chosen to satisfy the secant constraint presented in Eq. (\ref{eq:sec}).
+where the vectors $\mathbf{v}_k = \mathbf{p}_k - \mathbf{B}_{k-1} \mathbf{q}_k$ and $\mathbf{u}_k = \mathbf{v}_k / (\mathbf{v}_k^\top \mathbf{q}_k)$ are chosen to satisfy the secant constraint presented in Eq. (\ref{eq:sec}).
 This ensures that the update captures local curvature information of the objective function.

 A significant advantage of the SR1 structure is that it relies solely on outer products of low-dimensional vectors.
-This allows for a \emph{limited-memory implementation}, where instead of storing the full matrix $\mathbf{B}_k$, L-SR1 maintains a fixed-size \emph{buffer} $\mathcal{B}_L$ containing the most recent $L$ vectors.
+This allows for a limited-memory implementation, where instead of storing the full matrix $\mathbf{B}_k$, L-SR1 maintains a fixed-size buffer $\mathcal{B}_L$ of capacity $L$ containing the most recent $L$ vectors.
 These vectors are used to reconstruct $\mathbf{B}_k$ implicitly during optimization.
 If the buffer exceeds its capacity, the oldest entries are discarded, ensuring memory efficiency in high-dimensional problems.

-A central design principle in L-SR1 is \emph{invariance to the problem dimension}.
+A central design principle in L-SR1 is invariance to the problem dimension.
 All learnable components are constructed to operate element-wise, ensuring that the optimizer generalizes across problem sizes without re-training.

 However, a known limitation of SR1 is that its updates do not guarantee positive semi-definiteness of $\mathbf{B}_k$, which can result in non-descent directions and instability.
-In the learned optimization realm, a naive fix is to use outer products of the form $\mathbf{v}\mathbf{v}^\top$ as was done in \cite{gartner2023transformer}, which are always positive semi-definite and symmetric, but such updates fail to satisfy the secant constraint.
+In the learned optimization realm, a naive fix is to use outer products of the form $\mathbf{v}\mathbf{v}^\top$ as was done in \citep{gartner2023transformer}, which are always positive semi-definite and symmetric, but such updates fail to satisfy the secant constraint.
 Traditional methods like LBFGS address this using more elaborate update strategies.
-In contrast, L-SR1 proposes a vector generator unit accompanied by a \emph{novel learned projection} to efficiently maintain both positive definiteness and compliance with the secant constraint.
+In contrast, L-SR1 addresses this limitation through PGSM (Section~\ref{sec:projection}): a PSD-by-construction rank-one parameterization together with a meta-training secant penalty motivated by projection, without solving an explicit projection at each inner step.

 A summary of the proposed method is given in Alg.~\ref{alg:lsr1} and a block diagram is in Fig~\ref{fig:lsr1}.
 We now describe the components of the L-SR1 algorithm in detail.
-The trainable modules are introduced in Section~\ref{sec:componenets}, and our proposed learned projection mechanism is described in Section~\ref{sec:projection}.
+The trainable modules are introduced in Section~\ref{sec:componenets}; PGSM is defined in Section~\ref{sec:projection}.